SaarthChahal/AI-Powered-Stock-Analyzer-and-Portfolio-Optimizer/README.md

-# AI-powered Stock Price Predictor
+# AI-Powered Stock Analyzer and Portfolio Optimizer

- A program that uses an LSTM AI model to perform Time Series Analysis on historical Stock Data to make predictions.
+ A program that uses an LSTM AI model to perform Time Series Analysis on historical Stock Data to make predictions and generate optimized portfolio recommendations